Younes202/Housing-Analysis-in-Brazil/README.md

 - **Create data visualizations like scatter and box plots**📊📉📦

-- **Examine the relationship between two variables using correlation**🔍📈🔄
+- **Examine the relationship between two variables using correlation**🔍🔄

 ## Key Insights